cdfw/ca-gov-payperiods/README.md

-# ca-gov-payperiods
+# CA GOV Pay Periods
-California State Government Pay Periods per the State Administrative Manual Section 8500
+California State Government Pay Periods per the State Administrative Manual section 8500 *et. seq*.

+The State Administrative Manual section 8512 defines fourteen pay period calendars that repeat on a twenty-eight year cycle.
+The cycle begins with the year 1994 and repeats every twenty-eight years thereafter.

+This project contains various implementations of code with respect to the defined pay periods.
+Please see the individual implementations for specific details.